 - Hamilton Library – custodians and students have heard strange noises and seen apparitions lurking along the aisles and in the bathrooms of the library.
 One janitor reported seeing a young woman dressed in a pink muumuu (Hawaiian-style dress) walking around the Mauka (mountain side) wing of the first floor.

-- The very back of Manoa Valley is where the beautiful Manoa Falls is located.
+- The very back of Manoa Valley is where the beautiful Manoa Falls is located and is the 19th most haunted spot on Oahu.
 This is there area where once only the Ali’i (royalty class) were allowed to dwell.
 They saw themselves as living gods.
 On many nights (especially Po’kane – night of the walking dead) their spirits walk the path there.
 It is also said that powerful entities that were never born roam there.

 - The Iolani Palace– Where ghosts and spirits from the Hawaiian Monarchy still linger to relive the past.

 - The Hawaii Theater – Where a Chinese custodian was murdered years ago and his ghost is seen from time to time.

 - The Leio’papa Albert Kamehameha building – where the 4 year old son of King Kamehameha the IV and beloved Queen Emma is still said to roam the halls as people have seen the shadow of a little boy.
 They have heard singing in the stairwell and seen the wet footprints of a little boy.